zarf-dev/proposals/0032-support-ipv6/README.md

 There is inherent downtime with this solution when a proxy is restarted.
 A solution that continously pulls images, such as a gitlab runner, may notice the downtime when `zarf init` is run.
 The proxy will likely not be restarted often, but will at least be restarted during `zarf init`.

 Extra compute will be used in the cluster to run the registry proxy.
-Likely, it will not need much and we can limit it to X CPU and Y Memory <- TODO
+This pod will not need much compute power, it will be limited to X CPU and Y Memory by default <- TODO

 ## Alternatives